ERA-2022/PerSeO/README.md

 Enter the label of the  data to file 1: Initial particle Enter the label of the  data to file 2: Final particle

-The process has ended,  verify that the draw graphic is in the entered path or the default path Press intro to continue...
+The process has ended.
+Verify that the drawn graphic is in the entered path or the default path.
+Press intro to continue...
 ```
 <!-- ### Set up -->